swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     env | grep PATH

-You will see there are a few env variables that have `PATH` in them, we want the simeple one so we can do one of two things
+You will see there are a few env variables that have `PATH` in them, we want the simple one so we can do one of two things

+1. grep using **^**  so it maches items that start with PATH
+2. use **echo**

     env | grep ^PATH